 Adam is an Affiliated Writer of The Playwrights’ Center and a member of Ensemble Studio Theatre.
 He was previously a Playwrights’ Workshop Fellow at the Lark Play Development Center, a Featured Artist at the Last Frontier Theatre Conference, and was twice a resident playwright at the Inge Center for the Arts.

-Adam grew up in India, Thailand, Singapore and the U.S. He earned an MFA at Columbia University, has taught theatre at the University of Rochester, Adelphi University, and Hampshire College, and lives in Brooklyn with his wife, Karen.
+Adam grew up in India, Thailand, Singapore and the U.S. He earned an M.F.A. at Columbia University, teaches playwriting at Primary Stages’ ESPA, and lives in Brooklyn with his wife, Karen.

 Kareem Fahmy is a Canadian-born director of Egyptian descent who focuses on new play development.
 He is a 2017-2018 National Directors Fellow with The O’Neill/NNPN/The Kennedy Center/SDC.
 He has directed and co-conceived a number of world premiere productions including James Scruggs’s 3/Fifths (3LD, New York Times 5 Must-See Shows), Sevan K. Greene’s This Time (Rising Circle, New York Times Critics’ Pick), and Victor Lesniewski’s Couriers and Contrabands (TBG Theatre).
 Other recent: Rohina Malik’s The Mecca Tales (Voyage Theater Company), Nikkole Salter’s Indian Head (Luna Stage).